libffcv/ffcv/README.md

   [Example walkthroughs](https://docs.ffcv.io/examples.html), and
   [Code examples](https://github.com/MadryLab/ffcv/tree/new_ver/examples)
   to see how easy it is to get started!
-- **Fast data processing without the pain**: FFCV automatically handle data reading, pre-fetching, caching, and transfer between devices in an extremely efficiently way, so that users don't have to think about it.
+- **Fast data processing without the pain**: FFCV automatically handles data reading, pre-fetching, caching, and transfer between devices in an extremely efficiently way, so that users don't have to think about it.
 - **Automatically fused-and-compiled data processing**: By either using